Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Limit of rapidly oscillating processes

-\begin{section}{Limit of rapidly oscillating processes} This section contains a rigorous justification of the use of the IST.
-As remarked in the introduction, to be able to apply the IST, the initial condition $U_0$ needs to satisfy some integrability condition, $L^1$ for NLS and (\ref{integrability cond KdV}) for KdV.
-These hypotheses are satisfied by initial conditions of the form (\ref{IC intro}) if $\nu$ is bounded.
+This section contains a rigorous justification of the use of the IST when the initial condition contains a rapidly oscillating process.
+As remarked in the \hyperref[sec1]{Introduction}, to be able to apply the IST, the initial condition $U_0$ needs to satisfy some integrability conditions, $L^1$ for NLS and~(\ref{integrability cond KdV}) for KdV.
+For any $\varepsilon>0$ these hypotheses are satisfied by initial conditions of the form (\ref{IC intro}) if $\nu$ is bounded.
 Our objective is to show that the IST applied to these random initial conditions gives a problem that reads as a canonical system of SDEs in the limit $\varepsilon\to 0$.
-We make the following assumptions on the process $\nu$:
+Thanks to the convergence result of Theorem \ref{teo convergenza Phi e Psi} below, this limit system can be used to study the behavior of rapidly oscillating initial conditions ($0<\varepsilon\ll1$), as we shall do in the following sections.
+We stress that our interest is in the study of rapidly oscillating initial conditions, which are physically more relevant than the limit case of infinitely rapid oscillations and for which the IST can be applied in a rigorous way.
+We make the following assumptions (standard in the diffusion approximation theory, \cite{FGPS}) on the process $\nu$:

-\begin{hyp} Let $\nu(x)$ be a real, homogeneous, ergodic, centered, bounded, Markov stochastic process, with finite integrated covariance $\int_0^\infty \E[ \nu(0) \nu(x) ] \dd x = \alpha <\infty$ and with generator $\calL_\nu$ satisfying the Freedholm alternative. \end{hyp}
+\begin{hyp} Let $\nu(x)$ be a real, homogeneous, ergodic, centered, bounded, Markov stochastic process, with finite integrated covariance $\int_0^\infty\mathbb{E}[ \nu(0) \nu(x) ] \,\dd x = \alpha<\infty$ and with generator $\mathcal{L}_\nu$ satisfying the Freedholm alternative. \end{hyp}

 Set